Samourai-Wallet/samourai-dojo/doc/DOCKER_setup.md

   bitcoin-cli                   Launch a bitcoin-cli console for interacting with bitcoind RPC API.

+  clean                         Free disk space by deleting docker dangling images and images of previous versions.

   install                       Install your Dojo.

   logs [module] [options]       Display the logs of your Dojo.
 Use CTRL+C to stop the logs.